sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

     - for use with the [Daily Plan](/daily-plan), for example *Schedules* will be considered for creation of Orders.
   - **Recall** reverts a previous *Release* operation.
 The inventory objects will be put to *draft* status.
 This implies that draft *Schedules* and *Calendars* will not be considered by the [Daily Plan](/daily-plan).
 - Removal Operations
   - **Remove** will move the folder, any sub-folders and included objects to the Trash.
-Removed inventory objects can be restored or can be permantenly deleted from the Trash.
+Removed inventory objects can be restored or can be permanently deleted from the Trash.
   - **Revert Draft** will delete the current draft version of objects in the folder and any sub-folders.
 If a previously *deployed* or *released* version exists, then it will be made the current version of the related object.
 - Job Template Operations
-  - **Update Jobs from Templates** will update Jobs from any Workflows located in any folders that hold references to *Job Templates* included with the selected *User Folder* or any sub-folders.
+  - **Update Jobs from Templates** will update Jobs in Workflows located in any folder that hold references to *Job Templates* included with the selected *User Folder* or any sub-folder.
-  - **Apply Template to Jobs** will update Jobs from Workflows in the selected *User Folder* from *Job Templates* located in any folders.
+  - **Apply Template to Jobs** will update Jobs in Workflows located in the selected *User Folder* from *Job Templates* located in any folder.

 ### Object Level Operations